carterjbastian/platform_api_documentation/source/index.html.md

 In this case, the endpoint would send an error so as to avoid sending back the wrong account.

-To fix this problem, you could use the following POST body to resolve any ambiguity.
+To fix this problem, you could use the POST body in the example on the right to resolve any ambiguity.

-If Joe wanted to start another entity account to represent his managing a different investment company ("New Investment Company, Inc."), you could register that account as shown in the post body to the right.
+If Joe wanted to start another entity account to represent his managing a different investment company ("New Investment Company, Inc."), you could register that account as shown in the example's second post body.

 Note that metadata is not included in the "specificity" parameters.
 If you try to register an investor that already exists, but with a different metadata tag, the existing investor will be returned with the old metadata tag.
 To update a user's metadata, you will want to use the `/platform/admin/update-metadata/:investorId` endpoint.